 - Blogs that publish content frequently receive 97% more backlinks.
 (Business 2 Community)

-- There are 31.7 million bloggers in the United States as of 2020 (Statista)
+- There are 31.7 million bloggers in the United States (Statista)

 - 60% Of Professional US Bloggers are White (Ecommerce CEO)

 - 30% of professional bloggers have been blogging for 3+ years (Ecommerce CEO)

 - 36% of Pro Bloggers said generating content ideas was their biggest barrier to entry.
 (Ecommerce CEO)